gargijs/Eduthon_IIITL_Project/README.md

   </a>
 </p>

-# How to Use SpotVital?
+# How to Use Preceptor?

 - Step-1: Download the App ✔
 - Step-2: If you are an existing user then login with your details else signup.